 What we liked

 - The pop-out legs are nifty and spring out into place very easily.
-The old-style metal legs were certainly sturdier, though
+The old-style metal legs were a bit sturdier, though

 - No charcoal, so things stay cleaner and you’re cooking straight away.